Quintusnz/Math-Dash/Docs/math-dash-prd-updated.md

 ## 2. Executive Summary

 **Elevator Pitch:**
-Math Dash is a fast, fun game where kids race the clock to answer math questions and level up their skills a little bit every day.
+Ready Steady Math is a fast, fun game where kids race the clock to answer math questions and level up their skills a little bit every day.

 **Problem Statement:**
-Math Dash helps kids master math facts — addition and subtraction facts (including number-bond style make-10/20/100), multiplication facts / times tables, division facts, doubles and halves, and square numbers — through quick, one-minute challenges.
+Ready Steady Math helps kids master math facts — addition and subtraction facts (including number-bond style make-10/20/100), multiplication facts / times tables, division facts, doubles and halves, and square numbers — through quick, one-minute challenges.
 Many apps drill facts but do not adapt to each child, show clear progress to adults, or keep kids coming back consistently.
 Teacher-facing documentation may still use UK/Commonwealth terms like "number bonds" or "doubles and halves" for clarity, but the app surfaces them under globally clear headings such as "Addition & Subtraction Facts" so parents and kids know what to pick at a glance.

 **Target Audience:**